Yingying Chen

-Yingying (Jennifer) Chen is a computer scientist whose research involves mobile computing, the internet of things, the security implications of mobile sensor data, wearable technology, and activity trackers.
-She is a professor at Rutgers University, where she heads the Department of Electrical and Computer Engineering and directs the Data Analysis and Information SecuritY (DAISY) Lab.
+Yingying (Jennifer) Chen is a computer scientist whose research involves mobile computing, the Internet of Things, the security and privacy of mobile technologies, including sensors, smartphones, wearables, and activity trackers, and artificial intelligence.
+She is a Distinguished Professor, Peter D. Cherasia Faculty Scholar, and chair of the Department of Electrical and Computer Engineering at Rutgers University.
+Chen is also associate director of WINLAB (Wireless Information Network Laboratory) and director of the Data Analysis and Information Security (DAISY) Lab.